 array containing SMART Health Card JWS strings, as specified in the via File Download section of the SMART Health Cards specification.application/fhir+json

 : a JSON file containing any FHIR resource (e.g., an individual resource or a Bundle of resources).
-Note that this format is not inherently tamper-proof, but the content may be include digital signatures or have other verification processes associated with it, which are not defined here.application/smart-api-access
+Note that this format is not inherently tamper-proof, but the content may include digital signatures or have other verification processes associated with it, which are not defined here.application/smart-api-access

 : a JSON file with a SMART Access Token Response (see SMART App Launch).
 Two additional properties are defined: